YurisCodingClub/zero-minds/README.md

 # Welcome to ZeroMinds

-Welcome to ZeroMinds (great minds, zero barriers), a place where you can learn about the latest in technology and how it can help you in your daily life.
-We are a group of people who are passionate about technology and want to share our knowledge with the world.
-We hope you enjoy our content and find it useful!

-Work together with great minds on different kind of projects and gain real-world experience, advice from mentors on how to create an outstanding portfolio, and a chance to get hired by a company that values your skills.
+Work together with great minds and zero barriers on different kind of projects and gain real-world experience, advice from mentors on how to create an outstanding portfolio, and a chance to get hired by a company that values your skills.

 ![Thumbail](https://github.com/YuriDevAT/zero-minds/blob/main/public/thumbnail.jpg)

 # MindsDB x Hashnode Hackathon 2023

+This project is made under the circumstances of the MindsDB and Hashnode Hackathon.
+Find out more information about what the Hackathon is about and its evaluation criteria in the article [Shape the future of Machine Learning](https://hashnode.com/hackathons/mindsdb?source=hncounter-feed).

 # Contribution